JD NXTGEN: Conor Benn destroys Jussi Koivula in York Hall shootout

 Returning to the scene of his explosive fight-of-the-year contender against Cedrick Peynaud, it looked like Benn was set for another difficult night's work, a fired-up Koivula immediately jumping into range to let his hands go, two right hands sending the home fighter stumbling back.

-'The Destroyer' replied with his own crunching blow, but soon saw his legs buckled once more as another right caught him flush.
+'The Destroyer' replied with his own crunching blow, but soon saw his legs wobbled once more as another right caught him flush.

 After a necessary minute's interval and a chance to regroup, Benn came out with the bit between his teeth, a stiff jab setting up a series of destructive blows, a thunderous left counter sending 'The Ice Man' to the canvas.